Car accidents happen everyday on the roads and highways of Kentucky.

 Should You Talk to the Insurance Company?

 If you have been injured in an automobile accident due to the negligence of another, you may be contacted by insurance adjusters.
-If the negligent driver’s insurance company calls you, there is no good reason to talk to them without first having an experienced Louisville car accident lawyer sitting next to you.
+The conventional wisdom is that it is best not to speak with insurance adjusters because their goal is to resolve the claim for as little as possible.
+If the negligent driver’s insurance company calls you, there is no good reason to talk to them without first having an experienced Kentucky personal injury lawyer sitting next to you.
 Often, these adjusters will call you and ask if you will give a recorded interview over the telephone.
 If you agree, what you say can be manipulated and used against you in the lawsuit to ensure you are compensated fairly for your injuries.

-Now, it is ok and recommended that you talk to your own insurance company.
-You have to in order to establish your PIP claim so that your medical bills can be paid.
-However, do not agree to any recorded statement without first hiring a lawyer to represent you and fight for your best interests.
+Now, it recommended that you talk to your own insurance company.
+In fact, you actually need to in order to establish your PIP claim so that your medical bills can be paid.
+However, do not agree to any recorded statement without first hiring a lawyer to represent you and ensure that your interests are represented and protected.

 Remember to ask about our Fee Free Consultation